gimdongwoo/Titanium-Parse-Android/README.md

 ## Description

 Appcelerator Titanium module for the Parse SDK.

-This module currently only support Android Push Notifications
+**This module currently only support Android Push Notifications.**

+**Strongly recommended, to use [TiParseJS](https://github.com/nitrag/TiParseJS) with this module, for the entire functions.**

 - This module forked and maintained from original repository : [timanrebel/Parse](https://github.com/timanrebel/Parse)